JackHanke/risk/README.md

 # An exact formula for RISK combat

-In the board game RISK, a number of attackers $a$ can attack an adjacent country of defending force $b$ using the following process.
-A thorough preliminary treatment of the subject was done by the author of the [DataGenetics](http://datagenetics.com/blog/november22011/index.html) blog.
+In the board game RISK, combat occurs between two countries of attacking force a$ and defending force $b$.
+The rules of combat and empirical work on the probability an attacking force $a$ wins can be found on the [DataGenetics](http://datagenetics.com/blog/november22011/index.html) blog.

-In this project I show the RISK recurrence relation, as well as a generating function and an exact (though complicated) formula for the probability of success for the attacking side.
+In this project I show the RISK recurrence relation, which is satisfied for all $a\geq1,b\geq0$.
+This project uses this relation to construct a generating function and an exact (though complicated) formula for the probability of success for the attacking side.
+A (incomplete) writeup is found at `writeup/risk.pdf`.

+It is important to note that this formula was created solely as an academic exercise.
+The recurrence relation is sufficient for fast computation of the probability.

-A video summary of this work can be found [here](https://www.youtube.com/watch?v=U442pGuUVhY).
+A video summary of this work can be found on [YouTube](https://www.youtube.com/watch?v=U442pGuUVhY).